-Did you know that nearly 60% of fire deaths do not take place in the room of the fire’s origin?
-And that three quarters of all fire-related mortalities are caused by smoke?
+Did you know that nearly 60% of fire-related deaths do not take place in the room of the fire’s origin?
+And that three quarters of all fire-related deaths are caused by smoke inhalation?

-When there are through penetrations in walls and floors, toxic smoke easily spreads to adjacent rooms.
-This is why it’s so important to have effective fire stopping materials in place – and why building owners are legally required to invest in robust passive fire protection strategies.
+When there are breaches through lines of compartmentation, toxic smoke easily spreads through these compartments.
+This is why it’s so important to have tested and certified fire stopping products in place – and why building owners are legally required to implement and maintain a fire management plan/strategy.

 Should the worst happen, firestops really can mean the difference between life and death for the people who use and visit your building.